 adventure travel & photography

 Destinations: Pakistan ◦◦ India ◦◦Turkey ◦◦ Egypt ◦◦ Bulgaria ◦◦ Mongolia ◦◦ Bangladesh ◦◦ Jordan ◦◦ Russia ◦◦ Turkmenistan ◦◦ Iran ◦◦ Kazakhstan ◦◦ Japan ◦◦ Hong Kong ◦◦ Greece ◦◦ Ukraine ◦◦ Syria ◦◦ Morocco ◦◦ Italy ◦◦ Mauritania ◦◦ Oman ◦◦ Algeria ◦◦ Faroe Islands

 Tours/Expeditions: List with all our scheduled tours and expeditions

 The family's son picked us up in Shiraz and drove us to the camp in his old Defender.
-The summer camp is located in a picturesque valley high in the Zagros Mountains, a nature-protected area.
-We encountered a vehicle with government licences, which our guide said were there to control unauthorised access.
-We had a special permit that was recently introduced to allow tourists to visit the area and thus contribute to the nomads.
+The summer camp is located in a beautiful valley, a nature-protected area.
+We encountered a vehicle with government permits, which our guide said were there to control unauthorized access.
+We had a special permit that allowed us to visit the area and contribute to the nomads' livelihood.

-When we arrived at the main tent, an older woman in traditional dress welcomed us outside the main tent, which had been specially decorated and prepared for guests.
+When we arrived at the main tent, an older woman in traditional dress welcomed us with a smile.
 She invited us under the shelter and offered us tea made from herbs she had collected in the area.
 She told us the name of the herbs, but I could not remember it.
-We asked if we could pick up some for ourselves, but she said they find them under the snow on the hill behind the tents, so it is not so fast and easy.
+When we asked if we could pick some up ourselves, she said they find them under the snow on the hill behind the tents, so it was not so easy.

-The Qashqai are pastoral nomads who farm and raise livestock on a small scale.
-Traditional dress includes ornate short tunics, loose trousers, and head scarves worn by the women.
-The traditional nomadic Qashqai move their herds twice a year between summer pastures in the highlands north of Shiraz, some 480 km or 300 miles south, and winter pastures in the lower (and warmer) areas near the Persian Gulf, southwest of Shiraz.
-Most of them, however, have now become partially or entirely sedentary.
-The trend toward sedentarisation has increased since the 1960s under pressure and encouragement from the government.
-However, many Qashqai people refuse to give up their traditional way of life and continue to live as their ancestors have lived for centuries.
+Twice a year, they move their herds between summer pastures in the highlands north of Shiraz (some 480 km or 300 miles south) and winter pastures in the lower, warmer areas near the Persian Gulf, southwest of Shiraz.
+However, since the 1960s, many Qashqai have become partially or entirely sedentary due to pressure and encouragement from the government.
+Despite this, some Qashqai people refuse to give up their traditional way of life and continue to live as their ancestors have for centuries.

-We took a short walk to one of the wells used by the nomads, which gave us an impression of the area - the valley is lovely, clean, with nomadic tents dotted around.
-Our hosts said that about 15 families live there, all knowing each other and communicating constantly.
-The family's household was poor - one small tent served as storage, another for cooking, and another as a bedroom where our host took an afternoon nap.
+We took a short walk to one of the nomads' wells, giving us an impression of the area.
+The valley was lovely and clean, with nomadic tents scattered around.
+Our hosts said around 15 families live there, all knowing and communicating with each other.

-We usually have one or two small groups (max 7/8 participants) per year travelling to Iran.
+We usually have one or two small groups (max 7/8 participants) per year traveling to Iran.
 If you are interested in joining a group setting out from Europe, please drop me a line.
 We will provide more information, like dates, a program, and other details.